renanfenrich/eks-provisioning-terragrunt-gitops-atlantis/README.md

 ## Atlantis integration
-The `atlantis-example/atlantis.yaml` file registers the `dev` and `stg` Terragrunt stacks and defines a reusable workflow that runs `terragrunt run-all init/plan/apply`.
+The `atlantis-example/atlantis.yaml` file registers the `dev` and `stg` Terragrunt stacks and defines a reusable workflow that runs `terragrunt init --all`, `terragrunt plan --all`, and `terragrunt apply --all`.
 Update repo allowlists, credentials, and any custom workflows before deploying Atlantis (see `apps/clusters/*/addons/atlantis`).

 ## Repository structure